spark-up/spark-up.github.io/pages/background/sortingHat.rst

 **ML Data Prep Zoo**

 Project SortingHat has lead to the creation of the ML Data Prep Zoo.
-The ML Data Prep Zoo is a repository of benchmark labeled datasets and pre-trained ML models for data preparation tasks.
+The ML Data Prep Zoo is a repository containing benchmark labeled datasets and pre-trained ML models for data preparation tasks.
 The first data preparation task that was researched was feature type inference.